EXPLAINER: The security flaw that’s freaked out the internet

 A SMALL PIECE OF CODE, A WORLD OF TROUBLE

-The affected software, written in the Java programming language, logs user activity on computers.
-Developed and maintained by a handful of volunteers under the auspices of the open-source Apache Software Foundation, it is extremely popular with commercial software developers.
+The affected software, written in the Java programming language, logs user activity.
+Developed and maintained by a handful of volunteers under the auspices of the open-source Apache Software Foundation, it is highly popular with commercial software developers.
 It runs across many platforms — Windows, Linux, Apple’s macOS — powering everything from web cams to car navigation systems and medical devices, according to the security firm Bitdefender.

-Goldstein told reporters in a conference call Tuesday evening that CISA would be updating an inventory of patched software as fixes become available.
-Log4j is often embedded in third-party programs that need to be updated by their owners.
+Goldstein told reporters in a Tuesday evening call that CISA would be updating an inventory of patched software as fixes become available.
 “We expect remediation will take some time,” he said.

 Apache Software Foundation said the Chinese tech giant Alibaba notified it of the flaw on Nov.
 24. It took two weeks to develop and release a fix.

-Beyond patching to fix the flaw, computer security pros have an even more daunting challenge: trying to detect whether the vulnerability was exploited — whether a network or device was hacked.
+Beyond patching, computer security pros have an even more daunting challenge: trying to detect whether the vulnerability was exploited — whether a network or device was hacked.
 That will mean weeks of active monitoring.
 A frantic weekend of trying to identify — and slam shut — open doors before hackers exploited them now shifts to a marathon.

 LULL BEFORE THE STORM